zhaofeng-shu33/blockly-mbed/README.md

 ## Build type

-The project is started from [BlocklyDuino](https://github.com/BlocklyDuino/BlocklyDuino), but it uses out of source build.
-You need provide "blockly-master/" and "closure-library/" within the same directory to run.
+The project is started from [BlocklyDuino](https://github.com/BlocklyDuino/BlocklyDuino) and [https://github.com/carlosperate/ardublockly](Ardublockly).
+The index.html favor and index_utility.js wrapper are based on BlocklyDuino while the blocks and generator are based on Ardublockly.
+Notice that because Ardublockly changes some functions of google blockly core,blocks and msg, the project has to use in source build.
+Still, for developing and debuggin google "closure-library/" is needed but "blockly-master" branch is no longer needed.

 ## Reference